Course Outline

 1 Demonstrate knowledge of a range of essential narrative elements and techniques used in short story writing practice Knowledgeable

-2 Analyse short stories using scholarly conventions, critical thinking and the application of theory to practice Creative and critical thinker
+2 Analyse short stories using scholarly conventions, critical thinking and application of theory to practice Creative and critical thinker

-3 Create creative writing artefacts in alignment with publishing industry standards of professional presentation and communication Empowered
+3 Create written artefacts in alignment with industry standards in professional presentation and communication Creative and critical thinker

 Am I eligible to enrol in this course?